-The catchment area consists of all areas within the blue lines (some are shared catchment areas with other schools).
-It can be viewed in more detail at http://map.devon.gov.uk/dccviewer/schoolarea.
+The catchment area can be viewed in more detail at http://map.devon.gov.uk/dccviewer/schoolarea.
 For admissions purposes, we measure straight-line distances from the green star marker for the school.
 We welcome admissions applications for children living inside and outside our catchment area.